ahrefs/ocannl/arrayjit/lib/anatomy_of_a_backend.md

 - `compile`, resp. `compile_batch`, compiles the function, resp. functions, into an executable object/file or assembly object/file.
   - On same-machine CPU backends, these functions also dynamically load (if applicable) the code (since there's shared program memory for all cores) -- `compile_batch` includes the same resulting (dyn-loaded) object in the code output for all functions.
   - On GPU-like backends, we cannot load the code at compile time.
 For example, the CUDA driver API function `cuModuleLoadDataEx` loads the module into _the current context_, which is device-specific, so it must be called from within `link` or `link_batch`.
-    - Within `link` and `link_batch`, the `cuda` backend first calls `Cudajit.ctx_set_current` (if needed) and only then `Cudajit.module_load_data_ex`.
     - GPU-like backends necessitate distinguishing between `link` and `link_batch`, to prevent the same code from being loaded as multiple modules.

 The `C_syntax` functor returns the `compile_proc` function for use by `compile` and `compile_batch` of the backends.

 ### Conditionally emitting the tracing debugger code

 Backends should support logging some of the computations when `Utils.settings.debug_log_from_routines` is set.
-Obviously, setting this debug information only makes sense for tiny models / computations, otherwise the log files will explode.
+Obviously, setting this debug information only makes sense for tiny models / computations.
 For GPU backends, cleanly logging from more than one thread per device would add too much complexity, so we restrict logging to a single thread (`blockIdx = 0, threadIdx = 0`).

 We output a log line only for comments and array assignments (corresponding to non-virtual node computations), but we log the computed expression structure: the indices, array values, and inline computation values.
 For simplicity and conciseness, we don't log the structure of inlined computations.
 Comments determine the nesting of the `ppx_minidebug` entries: when lowering a `Block_comment`, `Assignments.to_low_level` outputs a `Comment "end"` at the end of a block.
 Comments are prefixed with `COMMENT:`.
 For assignments, we also log the debug information stored in the `Set` construct -- it's the computed expression translated into the `%cd` syntax.
 For processing, the debug information is prefixed by `#` and has endlines replaced by `$`.
 These structural prefixes / infixes are parsed out by `Utils.log_trace_tree`.